CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 .. _INITIAL -> HELLO WORLD widgets.py diff: https://github.com/map0logo/spyder-pomodoro-timer/commit/c7b5cc6c4ce3c4afcd3cb9d3474bdabe2b81e060

-Taking a look at the Spyder ``api`` module, we can find the following two types of predefined components for the status bar in Spyder.
+Taking a look at the Spyder ``API`` module, we can find the following two types of predefined components for the status bar in Spyder:

 * ``StatusBarWidget``.
 A class derived from ``QWidget`` and ``SpyderWidgetMixin``, which contains an icon, a label, and a spinner (to show the plugin loading).
 * ``BaseTimerStatus``.
 A class derived from ``StatusBarWidget`` with an internal ``QTimer`` to periodically update its content.

-Since we want a widget that shows the pomodoro countdown and is updated periodically, we will use an instance of ``BaseTimerStatus``.
+Since we want a widget that shows the Pomodoro countdown and is updated periodically, we will use an instance of ``BaseTimerStatus``.

 So, we can substitute